andompesta/andompesta.github.io/_posts/2023-11-17-normalizing-flows.md

 optimizer = optim.AdamW(model.parameters(), lr=5e-3, weight_decay=1e-5)
 ```

-Given these ingridients we can train the model by minimizing the negative log likelihood by SGD:
+With these ingredients, we can train the model by minimizing the negative log-likelihood using stochastic gradient descent (SGD):
 ```python
 for epoch in range(epochs):
     model.train()